Home » Power BI Visuals » Unshared Y-axis for small multiple charts

 In the earlier smaller multiple charts, we could not see the separate Y-axis against each charts.
 And by default it shared the same y-axis for all small multiple charts.

-You can see the below given screenshot, chart has only one shared Y-axis, and it is very hard to evaluate the sales trend for lower charts because it looks close to a horizontal line.
+As you can observe in the screenshot provided below, chart has only one shared Y-axis, and it is very hard to evaluate the sales trend for lower charts because it looks close to a horizontal line.

 Small-Multiple-charts-Shared Y axis